jabchotipong/days/README.md

 ![days1](https://user-images.githubusercontent.com/89916459/147344601-261f726c-e102-4d15-b69a-590a0c7dc065.png)

 # About The Project
 Days was a website project.
 This project was built while I was learning about frontend development.
-It was built by HTML, CSS and JavaScript that were basic fundamentals of frontend development.In this project, I used ScrollMagic library to animate some animations.
+It was built by HTML, CSS and JavaScript that were basic fundamentals of frontend development.
+In this project, I used ScrollMagic library to animate some animations.
 I built it to showcase and imporve my skills.

 # What Languages I Used
 * HTML